3ev/typo3-utils/README.md

 ####Tev\Typo3Utils\Services\GeocodingService

-This service provides an Extbase-compatible wrapper around the [Geocoder PHP](http://geocoder-php.org/Geocoder) library.
+This class provides an Extbase-compatible wrapper around the [Geocoder PHP](http://geocoder-php.org/Geocoder) library.

 ####Tev\Typo3Utils\TCA\Label

-This simple utility class provides a TCA userfunc to allow you to set labels consisting of multiple fields, with a custom separator.
+This utility class provides a TCA userfunc to allow you to set labels consisting of multiple fields, with a custom separator.

 For example: